-To reestablish the natural flow, reduce flood risks, and restore the ecological continuity, river managers are considering lowering or even suppressing the weirs.
-However, even if these restoration measures seem to be relevant over the long term, many hydromorphological and ecological effects might emerge, such as backward erosion, over-delivery of sediments to the downstream fluvial system, to name a few (Malavoi et al., 2011).
-Besides, due to mining activities during almost three decades (1941-1969) immediately upstream the LDG reach, there are still many excavations and waste on the former plot that could, in some instances, be dangerous from a human or environmental point of view.
-Today, these metallic residues (zinc, mercury,
+To re-establish the natural flow, reduce flood risks, and restore ecological continuity, river managers are considering lowering or even suppressing the weirs.
+However, even if these restoration measures seem to be relevant over the long term, many hydromorphological and ecological effects might emerge, such as backward erosion, over-delivery of sediment to the downstream fluvial system, to name a few (Malavoi et al., 2011).
+In addition, due to mining activities over almost 3 decades (1941-1969) immediately upstream the LDG reach, there are still many excavations and waste on the former plot that could, in some instances, be dangerous from a human or environmental point of view.
+Today, these metallic residues (zinc, mercury, lead, arsenic) are suspected of accumulating in living beings (fish, mosses, invertebrates) or fixed in the fine fraction of the alluvial stock (clay- and silt-type sediments).
+Most of these sediments are now suspected to be stored in the LDG, located approximately 5 km downstream from the former mining site.
+Thus, depending on which restoration measure is selected, this information must be considered alongside the risks of contamination of the downstream area.